ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

 ```
 jupyter nbconvert FILE.ipynb --template toc2
 ```
-For the first template (toc), the files toc2.js and main.css (originally located in JUPYTER_DATA_DIR/nbextensions/usability/toc2) must reside in the same directory as intended for the html file.
+For the first template (toc), the files toc2.js and main.css (originally located in &lt;python site-packages&gt;/jupyter_contrib_nbextensions/nbextensions/toc2) must reside in the same directory as intended for the html file.
 In the second template, these files are linked to the IPython-notebook-extensions github website.
-Export configuration (parameters) shall be edited directly in the template files (in templates directory JUPYTER_DATA_DIR/templates).
+Export configuration (parameters) shall be edited directly in the template files (in templates directory &lt;python site-packages&gt;/jupyter_contrib_nbextensions/templates).
 An option "Save as HTML (with toc)" is also provided in the File menu and enable to directly convert the actual notebook.
 This option requires the IPython kernel and is not present with other kernels.

 # Testing